fightforthefuture/freeprogress/README.md

 * **`DB_PORT`**: Postgres database port

 * **`DB_PREFIX`**: This prefix is appended to any tables created in the database by Free Progress.
-Useful if you're using one database to server multiple apps.
+Useful if you're using one database to serve multiple apps.

 * **`AWS_ACCESS_KEY`**: Access key for Amazon S3